GaloisInc/adapt/phase3/segmentation_criteria.md

 Linux can and will recycle PIDs.
 After `fork()` creates process 1234, and it calls `exit()`, a subsequent fork can create a new distinct process with PID 1234.
-It is important that events from such process appear in distinct segments.
+It is important that events from such processes appear in distinct segments.

 Events within an event stream are reported serially;
 each one has a HappensBefore relationship with its successor.